ilarsf/aarc_lts/for-learners/getting-started/terminology.md

                 <dd>The phase when you return to the catch position, blades out of the water.</dd>

                 <dt>Rigger</dt>
-                <dd>Metal or carbon framework extending from the boat\'s side to hold the oarlock.</dd>
+                <dd>Metal or carbon framework extending from the boat's side to hold the oarlock.</dd>

                 <dt>Rushing</dt>
                 <dd>Moving too quickly during the recovery.</dd>